robert-northmind/SwiftPod/README.md

 When you create your `Provider` you can also specify how its instances should be cached.
 You control this using the `Scope` parameter.

-Out of the box, `SwiftPod` provides you with 2 predefined scopes: `AlwaysCreateNewScope` and `SingletonScope`.
+Out of the box, `SwiftiePod` provides you with 2 predefined scopes: `AlwaysCreateNewScope` and `SingletonScope`.

 As you might be able to guess from the names, the `AlwaysCreateNewScope` will never cache instances.
 Every time you resolve a provider with this scope, it will run the builder and create a new instance.